arbocobra/thrive-table/README.md

 - Sortable rows using each column
 - 500+ rows of data

 I chose AG Grid because it offered drag and drop columns and infinite scroll in it's basic features, as well as many other customizations.
+Unfortunately AG Grid library does not allow column sorting function while using infinite scroll, so I implemented a checkbox to toggle between infinite rows and paginated rows with sortable columns.

 Infinite scroll is usually implemented to reduce load time when fetching data.
 To better demonstrate this functionality I added a pre-populated API/data.json file using data from Faker, to more accurately recreate the environment a table like this would be used.

 ### Table Two
 Built without any component libraries, each component was written by me.
 It does not meet all the requirements of the assignment, but it includes: